 See compassioninfoodbusiness.org.com.
 In 2015, we moved into the top tier of the BBFAW reporting index.

-As a business we recognise the potential risks to human healthcare surrounding the overuse of antibiotics in livestock supply chains.
-This is why, within the Waitrose supply chain, antibiotics are used carefully, under strict protocols and controlled circumstances and are not permitted to be used routinely for prophylactic use.
-We maintain that these are important medicines to hold in the animal health armoury but they must be used sparingly, under the close supervision of a veterinary surgeon and only as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
+Waitrose recognises the potential risks to human healthcare of the overuse of antibiotics in livestock supply chains.
+This is why, within the Waitrose supply chain, all antibiotics are used carefully, under strict protocols and only in controlled circumstances; entirely healthy animals are not routinely given antibiotics, they are only used for treating ill animals or for those with pre-existing conditions.
+We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly, under the close supervision of a veterinary surgeon and only as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
 This protocol applies to all our supply chains, including aquaculture.

 Across the Waitrose Supply chain we have formed a cross species Responsible Animal Health Group to share best practice in this area.
 One specific area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation recommendations with the addition of Colistin.
-A number of supply chains do not use any CIAs and the remainder are working towards reduced usage only in exceptional circumstances with the overall ambition of ceasing the use of CIAs.
+CIAs are rarely prescribed and none of our supply chains ever use Colistin to treat livestock.
+All our own label supply chains are working with urgency towards continuous and significant year on year reductions in usage of all antibiotics and have pledged to end the use of all CIAs as soon as possible.

 Auditing and compliance